Preston-Landers/Prompt-Like-A-Pro/README.md

 When you get deep into a complex chat and the context window is filling up, you can also start to get more ... unusual results.
-Commonly known as "hallucinations", these can often extend beyond mere "mistakes" to randomly inserting Hindi or Chinese words, or completely nonsensical gibberish, or system prompt instructions leaking, or chains of thought in "thinking models" going off the rails, or other oddities.
+Commonly known as "hallucinations", these can often extend beyond mere mistakes to randomly inserting Hindi or Chinese words, or completely nonsensical gibberish, or system prompt instructions leaking, or chains of thought in "thinking models" going off the rails, or other oddities.